INS Himgiri (2020)

 INS Himgiri is the second ship of the stealth guided missile frigates being built by Garden Reach Shipbuilders and Engineers for the Indian Navy.

 Namesake

 The ship is considered as the reincarnation of the former Leander-class frigate, INS Himgiri with the same pennant number.
 The former ship was in service between 1974 and 2005.

-Construction history
+Construction and career

 The ship was laid down on 10 November 2018 and it was launched on 14 December 2020.
 The ship was scheduled to be delivered by mid 2025 and commissioned in the same year.

 On 3 March 2025, GRSE completed the Contractor Sea Trials (CST) of INS Himgiri was completed by GRSE along with INS Androth.
 As per a press release, "CST is considered the final stage of construction, when a vessel's seaworthiness is tested".

 The ship was delivered to the Navy on 31 July 2025.
 This is the first ship of the Nilgiri-class from GRSE to be delivered.